asia-codeing/homework-6-weather-dashboard/README.md

+# weather-dashboard
-# Weather app that provides current and future weather forecasts in cities.
+Weather app that provides current and future weather forecasts in cities.

 ## Table of contents
 * [Launch](#Launch)